kixlab/cs374-spring-2018/internal/04-Learnability-2.md

 - Why use green light to turn off the interface?

 ## Opened view

+But it gets worse.
+It turns out, like a CD case, this interface can also be opened.
+Oddly, the designers failed to sensibly implement their metaphor here.
+Clicking on the cover art would be a perfectly sensible way to open the case, and not hard to discover once you get frustrated and start clicking everywhere.
+Instead, it turns out the only way to open the case is by a toggle button control (the button with two little gray squares on it).
+Opening the case reveals some important controls, including the list of tracks on the CD, a volume control, and buttons for random or looping play.
+Evidently the metaphor dictated that the track list belongs on the “back” of the case.
+But why is the cover art more important than these controls?
+A task analysis would clearly show that adjusting the volume or picking a particular track matters more than viewing the cover art.
+And again, the designers ignore consistency with other desktop applications.
+It turns out that not all the tracks on the CD are visible in the list.
+Could you tell right away?
+Where is its scrollbar?

 - Playmode options: disabled buttons
 - Volume: shift up and down, not left and right as shortcut
 - What other information did it lose with this "creative" scrollbar?
 Where you are.